 Through the inquiry-based curriculum, schools around the world are already using design thinking in classrooms and empowering students with skills to solve real-world challenges.
 They work with multiple perspectives, learn to access and make sense of information, apply critical thinking and intuition, iteratively learn from failure and create solutions that integrate the emotional and the analytical.

 Design Thinking and Ekya Schools

 The first design thinking challenge at Ekya was piloted at Ekya School ITPL.
 The objective of the challenge was to find solutions to the garbage crisis that plagued Bangalore and its citizens at the time.
-With 4 years of teaching experience and having moved to developing curriculum thereafter, Ms. Shobha Sivaramakrishnan, now Senior Curriculum Developer at Ekya Schools, has been part of the design thinking team since its infancy.
-Speaking about how the concept of human-centred design intrigued her in the beginning, Ms. Shobha recalls,
+With 4 years of teaching experience and having moved to developing curriculum thereafter, Ms. Shobha Sivaramakrishnan, has been part of the design thinking team since its infancy.
+Speaking about how the concept of human-centered design intrigued her in the beginning, Ms. Shobha recalls,

 “As a curriculum developer, I have spent a lot of time researching and integrating processes focused on Inquiry-based learning and STEM (Science/Technology/Engineering and Mathematics) into the Primary Science curriculum.
 My introduction to Design Thinking was by participating in a ‘wallet challenge’.
 The exercise helped me understand the role of design thinking as a creative problem-solving tool and how it can help students solve real-world problems.”